 Have you ever gotten a call asking who has file “x” open and why it’s locked?
-There’s a few scripts out there on the net that tackle this issue, but I though I would give my own take on the common get-openfiles function.
+There’s a few scripts out there on the net that tackle this issue, but I thought I would give my own take on the common get-openfiles function.
 Below is the code I’ve written for this purpose.
-If you have an existing PowerShell module library with functions for your help desk or junior admins, this might be a good addition to those modules.

 Some of the improvements I made are as follows:

 - Can be run against multiple file servers in one shot.

 - Outputs object data that can be re-used in the pipeline